 104 25 Stockholm

 Stoke-on-Trent | UK

 Business Lodge, Trent House

 234 Victoria Road

 YOUR STATUTORY RIGHTS

-You are able to obtain information about your statutory rights as a data subject under the Data Protection Act 1998 from the Information Commissioner’s office at www.ico.org.uk.
-Your statutory rights will be affected by the coming into force of new legislation, known as the EU General Data Protection Regulation (GDPR) on 25 May 2018.
-The following is a summary of your rights as a data subject which will apply once the GDPR comes into force.
+In the UK, you are able to obtain information about your statutory rights as a data subject under the General Data Protection Regulation (GDPR) from the Information Commissioner’s office at www.ico.org.uk.
+The following is a summary of your rights as a data subject.
 Further detail can be obtained at https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/individuals-rights/

 Right of access – You have the right to obtain: